 100m hurdles (final Saturday Aug 12)

 "Of all the events, the women’s 100m hurdles is the most competitive.
 I can see Cindy making the final, but there are some tough ladies in the mix, particularly the Australian former Olympic champion Sally Pearson, who’s back in form and Kelly Hanson the American world record holder.
 Cindy’s older sister Tiffany Porter would have been a contender, but she’s been injured this year and isn’t competing."

 100m (final Saturday, Aug 5)

 "Out of the Brit sprinters, CJ’s probably running the most consistently.
 He’s had some great wins in the Diamond League so that will fill him with confidence going into this competition.
-They may do three semi finals meaning it’s the luck of the draw – you could have the top four in the world in a semi.
-I’d say Usain Bolt, Justin Gatlin, Yohan Blake are going to be the main contenders as usual.
-CJ will also be part of the 4x100m relay who’ll be in with a chance of a medal."
+They may do three semi-finals meaning it’s the luck of the draw – you could have the top four in the world in a semi.
+I’d say Usain Bolt, Justin Gatlin, and Yohan Blake are going to be the main contenders as usual.
+CJ will also be part of the 4x100m relay team who’ll be in with a chance of a medal."

 Marathon (final Sunday Aug 6)

 "He made a bit of a breakthrough at the London marathon, but it’s very different when you go into a World Championship marathon and try to perform.
 Callum’s got good potential, but you’ve got to hope he can improve his performance.
 Of course, as always with the marathon, the African athletes will be hard to keep up with."